arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

 - Refining HTML/CSS layout
 - Visual design (icons, UI components)

-Before Flow Design was released as a full commercial product, it existed as an experimental technology preview to find product-market fit called Project Falcon.
+Before Flow Design was released as a full commercial product, it existed as an experimental tech preview to find product-market fit called Project Falcon.

-I provided high-level design guidance, basic research, and usability evaluation for the Project Falcon MVP which was intended to be a flexible bare bones experiment to gage demand.
-For example, the radial menu pictured here wasn't perfect on any one platform, but was part of a single-build environment that worked on all major platforms (mobile & desktop, touch & mouse).
+I provided high-level design guidance, basic research, and usability evaluation for Project Falcon which was intended to be a flexible bare bones experiment to gage demand.
+For example, the radial menu pictured here wasn't perfect on any one platform, but was part of a multi-build approach that allowed us to simultaneous release and test for both mobile & desktop, touch & mouse.

 <div class="mdl-grid">
   <div class="mdl-card mdl-cell mdl-cell--8-col mdl-cell--6-col-desktop">